Ashrith5321/sam-lab-ui/README.md

 scss
 Copy code
 [SERIAL←] (no READY in 3000 ms)
 It’s harmless unless your Arduino sketch expects to send “READY”.
 You can modify MotorController to skip waiting.

 CW/CCW reversed
-If motor still spins same direction for both, fix direction pin logic in Arduino code — the C++ side is correct now.
+If the motor spins the same direction for both, fix direction pin logic in Arduino code — the C++ side is correct.

 Permission denied
 If serial access fails: